 How Automation Affects the Economy

-That said, automation also changes the job market, so companies need to help workers learn new skills and find fresh roles to keep up with these shifts.
+That said, industrial automation also changes the job market, so companies need to help workers learn new skills and find fresh roles to keep up with these shifts.
+It also drives economic growth by lowering production costs, increasing profitability, and creating new job opportunities in high-tech fields such as robotics, AI, and machine learning.

 Protecting Automated Systems from Cyber Threats